2017–18 UConn Huskies women's basketball team: Memphis

-UConn had several players nursing injuries as they visited Memphis, but they were unlikely to elicit any sympathy as the Tigers were only able to dress six players.
-The Huskies were too much for the Tigers with five players in double figures versus only one for the Tigers.
-Connecticut won easily 93–36.
+UConn had several players nursing injuries as they visited Memphis, but they were unlikely to elicit any sympathy, as the Tigers were only able to dress six players.
+The Huskies were too much for the Tigers, with five players in double figures versus only one for the Tigers.
+Connecticut won easily, 93–36.

 Tulane

 UConn had typically beaten Tulane by wide margins, averaging 44 points in the three meetings before the February 18, 2017 game.
-However, in the most recent meeting played at Tulane, the game went down to the final possession with Connecticut winning 63–60.
+However, in the most recent meeting played at Tulane, the game went down to the final possession, with Connecticut winning 63–60.
 This meeting would end up more like the previous three than the recent close call, with UConn winning 98–45.
-UConn was up 53–19 at halftime and then the huskies really started to hit their shots going 13 for 14 or almost 93% in the third quarter.
+UConn was up 53–19 at halftime, and then the Huskies really started to hit their shots, going 13 for 14, or almost 93% in the third quarter.
 Tulane's leading scorer was held to two points.
 Napheesa Collier was perfect from the field, hitting all six of her shots, one of which was a three pointer.
 Samuelson led all scorers with 19 points, but she was one of six players with double-digit scoring.

 South Carolina

-Facing the defending national champions is always an anticipated game, even when you are currently ranked number one in the nation.
-Adding the expected capacity crowd of 18,000 which showed up to cheer on the Gamecocks, and this game had the potential of being a close game.
-Crystal Dangerfield the starting point guard for UConn was also looking forward to playing against a former teammate Tyasha Harris.
-Both played on the FIBA U-19 World Cup in Udine, Italy, where they help the USA bring home the silver medal.
+Facing the defending national champions is an anticipated game, even when a team is currently ranked number one in the nation.
+An expected capacity crowd of 18,000 showed up to cheer on the Gamecocks, and this game had the potential of being close.
+Crystal Dangerfield, the starting point guard for UConn, was looking forward to playing against a former teammate Tyasha Harris.
+Both had played on the FIBA U-19 World Cup in Udine, Italy, where they helped the USA bring home the silver medal.

 South Carolina scored the first basket of the game, but the Huskies responded with a 13–2 run, to pull out to a 24–16 lead at the end of the first quarter.
-That the Huskies really poured it on going on a 17–two run to extend the lead to 23 points.
+The Huskies went on a 17–two run to extend the lead to 23 points.
 While the crowd was heavily weighted in favor of South Carolina fans, UConn fans were able to make their cheers heard over the silence of the Gamecock fans.
-The second half is largely more of the same, save a brief 12–0 run by the South Carolina team but UConn responded and South Carolina never got close of the 24 points the remainder of the game, with UConn winning 83–58.
+The second half was largely more of the same, save a brief 12–0 run by the South Carolina team, but UConn responded, and UConn won 83–58.

 Cincinnati

 Following the decisive win over South Carolina, Connecticut returned to conference play against Cincinnati at home.
-The team started slowly, down 11–9 in early going before going on a 23–0 run to end the quarter.
-The game was never close again, as all five Huskies starters scored in double digits with both Stevens and Williams recording double doubles.
-The team hit 56.5% of the field-goal attempts and went on to win easily 106–65.
+The team started slowly, down 11–9 in early going, before going on a 23–0 run to end the quarter.
+The game was never close again, as all five Huskies starters scored in double digits, with both Stevens and Williams recording double doubles.
+The team hit 56.5% of the field-goal attempts and went on to win easily, 106–65.